-ATLANTA, July 1, 2019 /PRNewswire/ -- Cox Enterprises and The Trust for Public Land opened the nomination process for the Cox Conserves Heroes program today.
-The program serves to honor environmental volunteers who create, preserve or enhance shared outdoor spaces in their local communities.
+ATLANTA, July 31, 2020 /PRNewswire/ -- Cox Enterprises and The Trust for Public Land will open the nomination process for the Cox Conserves Heroes program Aug.
+1-15.
+This year, the program has expanded nationwide, with nominees grouped into four regions: Northeast, Midwest, South and West.
+The Cox Conserves Heroes programs serves to honor environmental volunteers who create, preserve or enhance shared outdoor spaces in their local communities.

 Nominees must meet the following eligibility criteria:

-- Their activity creates, protects and/or beautifies an outdoor community space.
+- creates, protects and/or beautifies an outdoor community space;

-- Their activity is done on a volunteer basis and is not part of paid employment.
+- their activity is done on a volunteer basis and is not part of paid employment; and

-- Their activity inspires others to engage in community conservation.
+- their work inspires others to engage in community conservation.

 About Cox Enterprises

-Cox Enterprises is dedicated to building a better future through our leading communications, automotive services and media companies.
-Our major operating subsidiaries include Cox Communications, Cox Automotive and Cox Media Group.
+Cox Enterprises is dedicated to building a better future through our leading communications, automotive and media companies.
+Our major operating subsidiaries include Cox Communications and Cox Automotive, and we are strategically investing in new industries and emerging technologies, with sizeable interests in clean technology and healthcare.
 Headquartered in Atlanta, Georgia, Cox is a global company with $21 billion in annual revenues and brands that include Autotrader, Kelley Blue Book and Cox Homelife.
-Founded in 1898 by Ohio Governor James M. Cox, the company is a family-owned business committed to its people, communities and the planet.
-To learn more about Cox, visit coxenterprises.com, view our Sustainability Report at coxcsrreport.com, or us follow us on Twitter via @CoxEnterprises and @AlexTaylor_Cox.
+Founded in 1898 by Ohio Governor James M. Cox, the company is a family-owned business committed to its people, communities and planet.
+To learn more about Cox, visit coxenterprises.com, view our Sustainability Report at coxcsrreport.com, or follow us on Twitter via @CoxEnterprises or @AlexTaylor_Cox.

 SOURCE Cox Enterprises